radiodee1/bert-aiml/README.md

 * No training should be done to make this project work.

 * The `./src/aiml_consume.py` implements a simple version of aiml 1.0.
 This file is meant to work on python 3.6.
 See the `virtualenv` folder for details on installing the python language.
+This file uses bert to decide which response from the aiml files to use.

 * The `./src/aiml_run_example.py` file is used for comparrison, and does not employ bert.
 It uses the `python-aiml` library.